reuniware/AndroidRetrofit2ImageUpload/README.md

 # AndroidRetrofit2ImageUpload
-Example of uploading image with Retrofit2
+Example of uploading image with Retrofit2 from an application developped with Android Studio Project.